ScryptoNoob/Glossary-of-Acronyms-Definitions/readme.md

 ## Designated categories of offences

 The offence of money laundering that is extended to any type of property, regardless of its value, that is directly or indirectly associated with the proceeds of crime.

+## EDD

+Enhanced Due Diligence - additional measures taken in identifying and mitigating the risk posed by higher risk customers.

 ## EFT